Why Negative Goals Sabotage Your Success

 - From: “Stop procrastinating on monthly reports”

-- To: “Create a system for gathering data throughout the month and schedule three focused work sessions to complete reports efficiently”
+- To: “Create a system for gathering data throughout the month and schedule three focused work sessions”

 Step 4: Rewrite the Goal Using Positive Language